aadityasingh9601/LinkedIn-clone/README.md

 npm install
 ```

-- Create a `.env` file in the `Backend` directory with your environment variables (e.g., MongoDB URI, JWT secret, Cloudinary keys).
+- Create a `.env` file in the `Backend` directory with your environment variables (e.g., MongoDB URL, JWT secret, Cloudinary keys (See env file on backend)).

 #### 3. Setup Frontend